YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

   It was, however, intended to be used mainly by web browsers (i.e. Internet Explorer considering the historical background) on Windows.
   As a result, it is incompatible with the original "EUC-JP" widely used on UNIX.
   Thus, "CP51932" should not be bound to `.japaneseEUC`.
+- "CP932" is no longer available for a name of any encodings.
+Consequently, `String.Encoding.shiftJIS.name(.iana/.whatwg)` returns "Shift_JIS".
+- "Windows-31J" is a variant of "Shift_JIS" extended by Microsoft.
+  For the historical reason, `String.Encoding.shiftJIS` is an encoding equivalent to `kCFStringEncodingDOSJapanese` in CF (not to `kCFStringEncodingShiftJIS`), which means that `.shiftJIS` should be created from the name "Windows-31J" as well.

 ## Source compatibility